2025 Digital Agenda

 1:30 - 1:40 p.m.
 Welcome Back and Sponsorship Message

 1:40 - 2:15 p.m.
-Building resilient pastures: species selection and population dynamics
+Building resilient pastures: Species selection and population dynamics

 Marie-Pier Landry, Le Centre d’initiatives en agriculture de la région de Coaticook (CIARC)

 2:15 - 2:40 p.m.
-Measuring pasture productivity: turning instinct into an indicator
+Measuring pasture productivity: Turning instinct into an indicator

-Presentation of approaches and tools used in various projects in Quebec to quantify the yield of grazed grasslands and promote the transfer of these practices to the field.
+During her presentation, Marie-Pier will share approaches and tools used in various projects in Quebec to quantify the yield of grazed grasslands and promote the transfer of these practices to the field.

 2:40 - 2:55 pm Panel Q&A with speakers